gbmhunter/blog/content/electronics/circuit-design/load-switches/_index.md

 Some load-switches have reverse-polarity protection.
 More information of how they exactly implement reverse-protection with only the one MOSFET can be found in the [The Substrate (Body) Connection section of the MOSFET page](/electronics/components/transistors/mosfets/#the-substrate-body-connection).

 {{% figure src="ncp380-ncv-380-load-switch-internal-block-diagram-with-reverse-current-protection.png" width="516px" caption="A functional diagram of the NCP380 high-side load switch.
 Note the switches connected to the MOSFET substrate which show how reverse-current protection is performed."  %}}

+**Be careful, some ICs which look like high-side load switches with built-in current protection are not actually suitable for switching a load**.
+One example is the Maxim MAX15162 _8V to 60V Smart Dual 1.5A Circuit Breaker with Accurate Current Monitoring_ IC ([datasheet here](https://datasheets.maximintegrated.com/en/ds/MAX15162.pdf)).

+{{% figure src="max15162-simplified-block-diagram.png" width="800px" caption="The simplified block diagram of the MAX15162 circuit breaker IC[^bib-maxim-max15162-ds]." %}}

+As highlighted in the below screenshot of it's datasheet, during start-up it only supplies an average of 28mA to the load, even though the part is designed to pass up to 1.5A during normal operation[^bib-maxim-max15162-ds].
+If `\(V_{OUT}\)` doesn't climb to equal `\(V_{IN}\)` within 250ms during start-up, it times out.
+So any significant resistive load on the output that drew more than 28mA but less than 1.5A would always cause this IC time out during start-up. **This suggests that it is designed to work in tandem with an external high-side switch that is placed between this circuit breaker IC and the load**.
+If the high-side switch is kept off whilst the circuit breaker IC start-up, it will only have capacitance to charge up on it's output, hence the 28mA will be ok (up to a max. capacitance, and explain how to calculate this in the datasheet).

+{{% figure src="max15162-startup-paragraph-screenshot-annotated.png" width="800px" caption="Screenshot from the MAX15162's datasheet highlighting it's averaged 28mA start-up current[^bib-maxim-max15162-ds]." %}}

+## References

+[^bib-maxim-max15162-ds]: Maxim (2021, Mar). _MAX15162: 8V to 60V Smart Dual 1.5A Circuit Breaker with Accurate Current Monitoring (datasheet)_.
+Retrieved 2022-10-11, from https://datasheets.maximintegrated.com/en/ds/MAX15162.pdf.